Regal Cinema

 I worked at this cinema sometime around 1962 for three days but did not enjoy the experience.
 The management was obsessed about precise timing to the minute and this was difficult to achieve as the box was equipped with the dreaded integral BTH Supers.
 Changing from flat to ‘scope was a nightmare.
 The integrated changeover switches were also faulty and awaiting repair.
 To get a good clean change over one had to lace the machines with leader position 8 in the gate.

 The Regal Cinema was closed on 3rd April 1971.
 The foyer was converted into a cafe and shop, with the auditorium in use as a builder’s warehouse.
 The cafe and shop were closed around 1964, and the building lay derelict for many years.
-It was demolished in 1989, and a TSB Bank and shops were built on the site.
+The auditorium was demolished in 1989, but the façade survives, now in use as a coffee shop.

 Contributed by Editha Pearce, Ken Roe